corynewey/wcf-coding-challenge/README.md

 an H2 database, as stated above.
 However, after I analyzed the data a bit more, I realized that there weren't any duplicate lines, but rather multiple usage reporting records for certain dates.
 The choice to store the data in a database was still helpful in handling this case.
+* The instructions say that the report must be printable on the local printer.
+To achieve that requirement, I added a "Print Report" button that will print the report.

 # Testing
 I have created only one small test.
 The test assures that the total/average cellphone usage calculations are correct.